 The WickWerks Adventure

-In the cycling industry, over the past 10 years I have been the face of WickWerks — showing the “World’s Fastest Shifting Chainrings” at the many shows, events, races and rides.
-It’s been wonderful creating the awesome products and helping them grow.
-Also, it’s been very satisfying to see so many cyclists endorse and love the components we developed.
+It has been wonderful creating the awesome products and helping them grow.
+Also, it has been very satisfying to see so many cyclists endorse and love the components we have developed.
 I love seeing WickWerks chainrings on bikes as people go by!
+Perhaps especially when they are winning a bike race!

 Looking Back

-It’s safe to say that we ended up doing A LOT more for WickWerks than we ever first dreamed of.
-We started as the engineering arm, of course, but quickly became the customer service department too.
-That grew into being the show crew, the web department, handling social media, the art department, the IT department, and eventually all the packaging and shipping was done at the Synthesis facility in Colorado Springs. ** We even designed the promotional goods, like race banners and the Giant Chainring Flag!! **
+It is safe to say that we ended up doing A LOT more for WickWerks than we ever first dreamed of.
+We started as the engineering arm, of course, perfecting the famous chainrings.
+The role quickly became the customer service department too.
+That grew into being the show crew, the web department, handling social media, the art department, the IT department, and eventually all the packaging and shipping was done at the Synthesis facility in Colorado Springs.

-Check out the FULL Service Case Study for a more complete view of all we did with and for WickWerks.
+Check out the FULL Service Engineering Case Study for a more complete view of all we did with and for WickWerks.

-Engineering the Future of Cycling
+Engineering the Future of Bicycling

 This Could Be You